 Tamarind Pulp is an essential ingredient in the preparation of South Indian dishes like Sambhar, Rasam and various other dal and vegetable preparations.
 It lends the dish a classic sour taste to the food.
 It is also used to season foods such as chutneys and pickled fish.
 The fruit is removed from the pods and must be separated from the seeds in order to use it.

 The pulp has a lot of medicinal virtues.
 Ayurvedic practitioners and folk doctors frequently used it as medicine.
-It was also a part of our home remedial system.
+It was also a part of the home remedial system.
 The ripe fruit is considered as appetizing, laxative, tonic to the heart, anthelmintic, heals wounds and fractures, and rectifies disorders of Kapha and Vayu.
 Tamarind also relieves pain, boosts the immune system, reduces fever, lowers cholesterol to improve cardiovascular health, treats piles, prevents cancer, and protects against parasites and worms.
 The leaves, the flowers, the unripe fruits, bark and the seeds are considered medicinal and a number of medicines can be prepared out of them.
 They are effective both for internal and external applications.

 Sage, a perennial herb, has a strong flavour.
 It is a hardy variable sub-shrub with the finest aroma and a large amount of oil.

 The herb is popular as a flavoring agent and as a spice whose fresh leaves are piquant in salads and in summer drinks.

 Rajma is a popular Indian vegetarian dish mainly served with boiled rice and roti.
 It is very healthy as it is enriched with various vitamins.